 The revision includes deletion of old text or information duplicating relevant provisions of the Radio Regulations and editorial updating of the text to reflect the recent studies conducted by ITU-R.

-RECOMMENDATION ITU-R M.1652*
+draft revision of RECOMMENDATION ITU-R M.1652

-Dynamic frequency selection (DFS) in wireless access systems including radio local area networks for the purpose of protecting the radiodetermination service in the 5 GHz band
+Dynamic frequency selection in wireless access systems including radio local area networks for the purpose of protecting the radiodetermination service in the 5 GHz band

-(Questions ITU-R 212/8 and ITU-R 142/9)
+(Question ITU-R 212/5)

 (2003)

+Scope

+This Recommendation provides requirements of dynamic frequency selection (DFS) as a mitigation technique to be implemented in wireless access systems (WAS) including radio local area networks (RLANs) for the purpose of facilitating sharing with the radiodetermination service in the 5 GHz band.
+Annex 1 specifies the detection, operational and response requirements.
+Other Annexes address the methodologies and provide information which can be used by administrations when conducting sharing studies between radars and WAS including RLANs.

 The ITU Radiocommunication Assembly,

 considering